namigabbasov/Publications/Political Research Quarterly/ReadMe.md

 # Double-Edged Sword: Political Engagement on Social Media and Its Impact on Democracy Support in Authoritarian Regimes

-This repository contains the code and analyses for the study **"Double-Edged Sword: Political Engagement on Social Media and Its Impact on Democracy Support in Authoritarian Regimes"** accepted for publication in ***Political Research Quarterly***.
+This repository contains the code and analyses for the article **"Double-Edged Sword: Political Engagement on Social Media and Its Impact on Democracy Support in Authoritarian Regimes"** published by ***Political Research Quarterly***.
 The research explores the complex relationship between political engagement on social media and democracy support in authoritarian regimes, utilizing data from the Arab Barometer surveys (waves 1–5 and 7, spanning 2006–2022).

 ## Project Description

 The study examines whether political engagement on social media—such as obtaining political information and expressing political opinions—supports or undermines democracy in authoritarian contexts.
 The findings reveal a dynamic shift over time:

 - **2006–2012**: Political engagement on social media positively correlates with support for democracy.
-- **2013–2022**: A negative correlation emerges, reflecting the growing influence of digital authoritarianism.
+- **2013–2022**: A negative correlation emerges, reflecting a growing influence of digital authoritarianism.

 The analysis identifies two mechanisms behind these shifts:
 1. **Self-Censorship**: Fear of repression causes individuals critical of regimes to withhold their views.